 Total dry matter accumulation per plant

-The table 5 present the dry matter accumulation data at various growth stages of pigeonpea as affected by foliar application of nano urea.
+Table 5 presents the dry matter accumulation data at various growth stages of pigeonpea as affected by foliar application of nano urea.

 There was a slight variation in the dry matter accumulation (g plant-1) at 45 DAS.
-Numerically higher dry matter (3.9 g plant-1) was observed in 100 per cent RDN with foliar application of nano urea 4 ml L-1 at flowering stage (FG) and pod development (PD) stage, while the lower value was seen in absolute control (3.1 g plant-1).
+Numerically higher dry matter (3.9 g plant-1) was observed in 100 per cent RDN with foliar application of nano urea 4 ml L-1 at the flowering stage (FG) and pod development (PD) stage, while the lower value was seen in the absolute control (3.1 g plant-1).

 Table 5: Plant dry matter accumulation (g plant-1) at different growth stages of pigeonpea as influenced by foliar application of nano urea